On January 6, panel subpoena 6 other Trump associates in investigation - ExBulletin

 President Biden has so far waived executive privilege on nearly all documents requested by the committee, citing panels needed to investigate the violent attack.

 In his subpoena to Eastman, Thompson sought to preemptively attack any solicitor-client privilege he might attempt to cite to avoid testifying.
-The letter said Eastman had already made numerous public comments “regarding his legal advice and direct discussions with Trump.
+The letter stated that Eastman had already made numerous public comments “regarding his legal advice and direct discussions with Trump.

 Former Justice Department official Jeffrey Clark, who aligned with Trump’s efforts to overturn the election as other department heads pushed back, appeared for a deposition on Friday but refused to cooperate, presenting to the committee a letter saying he would not answer questions based on Trumps privilege claims, including in the pending case.